barcvk4ba/barcvk4ba.github.io/_pages/nets.md

 7. Start the net with the first caller and proceed through the callers to the end of the first over
 8. you can now pause to ask for any more callers
 9. add any callers to the list announcing it to the group
-10. continue on through the overs as above until the end of the net
+10. continue on through the overs as above until the end of the net pausing at your over to request any more callers
 11. Announce the final over and invite closing comments
 12. Thank everyone for their participation and officially close the net to the group

-Running Notes
+**Running Notes**

-listen for specific questions asked from individuals and remind them when you can
+listen for specific questions asked from individuals and remind the group  when you can

 jump in and rehearse or reinstate the order of callers when needed